gxlmyacc/babel-plugin-alias-config/README.md

     $ npm install --save-dev babel-plugin-alias-config
 ```

 Add the plugin to your `.babelrc`.
-Optionally, add a path to a webpack config file, otherwise the plugin will look for `webpack.config.js` or `alias.config.js` or `app.config.js` in the root where the build was run.
+Optionally, add a path to a webpack config file, otherwise the plugin will look for `alias.config.js` or `app.config.js` or `tsconfig.json` or `jsconfig.json` or `webpack.config.js` in the root where the build was run.
 Setting the config option will transform all alias destinations to be relative to the custom config.

 ```json
     {